Femina Miss India 2013

-Sobhita Dhulipala represented India at Miss Earth 2013 held in the Philippines where she won two awards, Miss Photogenic and Miss Eco-beauty, though she did not place.
+Dhillon represented India at Miss World 2013 in Indonesia, where she placed in the top 20 and won the Multimedia Award.
+Dhulipala represented India at Miss Earth 2013 in the Philippines, where she won the Miss Photogenic and Miss Eco-beauty awards, but did not place.

-After the Femina Miss India 2013 pageant, Vijaya Sharma and Swati Kain, both Femina Miss India 2013 contestants, were designated by Femina as India's representatives to Miss Supranational 2013 and to Miss Heritage 2013 respectively.
-Sharma placed in the Top 20 at Miss Supranational 2013 held in Belarus, while Kain was crowned 1st Runner Up at Miss Heritage 2013 held in Zimbabwe.
-In addition, Femina designated Purva Rana, who was not a contestant at Femina Miss India 2013 but who had been a contestant in the 2012 edition, as India's representative at Miss United Continent 2013 held in Ecuador where she was crowned Vice-Queen/Virrena.
+Following the pageant, Femina Miss India designated Vijaya Sharma and Swati Kain, both contestants in the 2013 edition, as India's representatives to Miss Supranational 2013 and Miss Heritage 2013, respectively.
+Sharma placed in the top 20 at Miss Supranational 2013 in Belarus.
+Kain was named first runner-up at Miss Heritage 2013 in Zimbabwe.

+Femina Miss India also designated Purva Rana, a contestant in the 2012 edition, as India's representative at Miss United Continent 2013 in Ecuador, where she was named Vice-Queen (Virreina).